The Hike To The Grand Teton's Lower Saddle

 ~ Heading Out ~

-It's about 1.7 miles to reach the first junction after leaving Lupine Meadows; or 30 minutes if you're walking quickly and non-stop.
+It's about 1.7 miles to reach the first junction after leaving Lupine Meadows.
+Maybe 30 minutes or less if you're walking quickly.

 First Junction

-The first junction you arrive at is the Valley Trail junction to Bradley Lake.
+At the first junction is the trail to Bradley Lake.
 Don't go to Bradley Lake.
-You're heading for Garnet Canyon.
 And don't go toward the lakes at the second junction either!
 Happens way too often.
+The trail above the first junction is the Garnet Canyon Trail.
+You're heading for Garnet Canyon.

 A good portion of the trail to the first junction follows an east-west ridgeline.
-On the north side of the ridge is Glacier Gulch which is the drainage for Delta Lake.
+On the north side of the ridge is Glacier Gulch.
 On the south side is the Burned Wagon Gulch.

-Let's take a moment to discuss the unmarked trail which runs up the Burned Wagon Gulch and ends at this junction.
-In the photo above, the upper end of the unmarked Burned Wagon Gulch trail is gained by finding the trail in the trees and bushes.
+Let's take a moment to discuss the unmarked trail which runs up the Burned Wagon Gulch.
+It ends at this junction.
+In the photo above, the upper end of the Burned Wagon Gulch trail is gained by finding the trail in the trees and bushes.

-The other end of the Burned Wagon Gulch trail starts along the road leading to the Climbers' Ranch.
+The Burned Wagon Gulch trail starts along the road leading to the Climbers' Ranch.
 You'll see the very small pullout just after crossing the bridge over Cottonwood Creek.
-That's the trailhead.
 Maybe 4 parking spaces.
 The Burned Wagon Gulch trail takes you within 500 feet or so of the Lucas Homestead.
-It also takes you right next to the Geraldine Lucas Memorial (you'll see a plaque atop a large boulder in an open field).
+It also takes you right next to the Geraldine Lucas Memorial Gravesite (you'll see a plaque atop a large boulder in an open field).
 She was the 2nd woman to climb the Grand Teton, and the first local woman to do so.

-We prefer to use the Burned Wagon Gulch trail during May & June when snow covers the shaded portions of the summer trail from Lupine Meadows.
-The more narrow gulch trail is sometimes overgrown and you'll get soaked if dew is on the vegetation.
+We prefer the Burned Wagon Gulch trail during May & early June when snow covers the shaded portions of the summer trail from Lupine Meadows.
+The narrow trail is sometimes overgrown and you may get soaked if dew is on the vegetation.
 Perhaps there's a greater chance of ticks.

 Water above 1st Junction